 Hemifacial microsomia (otomandibular dysostosis)

 This patient has a history of facial asymmetry, right ear deformity and conductive hearing loss since birth.
+CT of the facial bones for preoperative assessment.

 Loading Stack -